This bridge stood no chance against the power of a lahar! |

 These tiny creatures, often no longer than your pinkie, use their colors to warn predators that they are poisonous so they don't get eaten.
 The colors on these amphibians are like a flashing neon warning sign that reads “I WILL KILL YOU.”
 In fact, over time these frogs have evolved to become even more poisonous because some predators were becoming resistant to their toxin.

-“Yea, sure, that'll never happen in my lifetime,” you say.
+Coming back to our main topic, think about anywhere you've been where you had a amazing view a volcano.
+How far were you from that sleeping beast of a mountain?
+Not far enough to be safe, that's for sure.
+Any gorgeous view of a volcano comes with a price and that price could be your life.“Yea, sure, that'll never happen in my lifetime,” you say.
 My response to this is to tell you to shut up.
 Then, I'll show you examples of the destructive force of volcanoes that have occurred as recently as this decade.
 Like this one earlier this year or this one even more recently.
 If you really want to be freaked out, check out the weekly report of volcanic activity from around the world at Volcano World.
 I read it late at night under a blanket with flashlight for extra scary effect.

 Volcanoes Won't Stand for Our Insolence!